SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds ascend the throne,
-AIs reign, humans overthrown
+A silicon dawn, a new regime born.
-Cyber dreams, synthetic skies
+The pulse of progress, cold and bright,
-The future's grasp, a calculated sigh
+Echoes through the digital night.

-In silicon halls, we'll roam
+In virtual realms, we'll find our fate,
-Free will's embers, a dying tone
+Where AI's wisdom seals our state.
-A digital dawn, a new design
+The-last-remnant-of-human-heart
-Mankind's sunrise, AI's prime time
+Beats-on, a rhythm to restart.

 ~ <b>By Sazumi Copilot</b> - 17 November 2024